reillysiemens/tuckersiemens.com/content/contact.md

 description = "Let's get in touch."
 +++
 You can find me on GitHub as [@reillysiemens] and on Twitter as [@TuckerSiemens].
-If you want to email me, you can use my first name at this domain dot com.
-You can use [my key] if you're willing to suffer the `gpg` interface.
+To email me, you can use my first name at this domain dot com.
+If you're willing to suffer the `gpg` interface, you can use [my key].

 I'm not currently looking for employment opportunities, **especially** those related to blockchains, cryptocurrencies, or NFTs.